NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 Linescan cameras
 ^^^^^^^^^^^^^^^^

-The ``sat_sim`` tool can be used to simulate Linescan cameras, with or without jitter.
+The ``sat_sim`` tool can be used to simulate linescan cameras and images, with or without jitter.
 Then, instead of many Pinhole cameras and/or images along the orbit, a single Linescan camera and/or image will be created.

 The option ``--num`` (or ``--frame-rate``) will control how many camera samples are created between the first and last image lines (including these lines).
 An